The city of Brisbane comes fully alive in October, as the best of the fashion world join together for a month-long series of stylish events.

 The Pacific Fashion Festival is currently in its 5th year running and has grown to be recognised in the community as a signature event.
 The show brings together local and international designers, models, entertainers, speakers, photographers and videographers.

-The committee of 10 ladies and I, who organise the event, are focused on our mision to produce a show that is inclusive of all levels of talent; from beginners to advanced and those in between.
-Growing each volunteer’s confidence and creativity is one of many goals we pursue.
+The committee of 10 ladies and I, who organise the event, are focused on our mission to produce a show that is inclusive of all levels of talent; from beginners to advanced and those in between.
+Growing each volunteer’s confidence and creativity are two of many goals we pursue.

 The Pacific Fashion Festival provides a platform for emerging designers to showcase their talent and new models to brave the catwalk.
 We deliver Pacific style entertainment and that islander flair full of vibrant colours, heartfelt laughter and joyous interactions.